brontosaurusrex/brontosaurusrex.github.io/_posts/2016-04-07-io-benchmark.md

 [https://www.howtoforge.com/how-to-benchmark-your-system-cpu-file-io-mysql-with-sysbench](https://www.howtoforge.com/how-to-benchmark-your-system-cpu-file-io-mysql-with-sysbench)

 Should work natively with OS X as well (with some help from brew).
+190 gigs seems to be a bit fat, how about 10 gigs?